OktaySavdi/Ansible/readme.md

 hostvars    -> used to get host's variable serial      -> allows you to process batches in batches (25%,50%,100%) run_once    -> used if it is desired to run once in each batch script      -> Allows a local script to be run on the server you want to run.
+It has a parameter called Creates.
+This makes the script idempotent.

+# All three are not idempotent and therefore not recommended.
-command -> module is running job on sub system. via python. pipe or special commands like shell won't work (wants it to be python) shell   -> shell specific raw     -> used to run ssh with raw
+command -> module is running job on sub system. via python. pipe or special commands like shell won't work (wants it to be python) shell   -> shell specific raw     -> used to run ssh with raw, if there is no python, it bypasses the ansible module subsystem.

 Tower   -> If you don't assign it to the credential organization, it will be private.
 System admin just used
 ```